developer-zebra/developer-zebra-site/src/mdna/index.md

 title: Mobility DNA
 subtitle: EXPERIENCE A NEW BREED OF MOBILITY
 image: image-hero.jpg
-copy: What’s inside the body of an enterprise mobile computer matters.
-That’s why Zebra engineered Mobility DNA — the genetic code that gives our mobile computers distinct enterprise capabilities.Its unique software ecosystem transforms Android™, the world’s most popular consumer operating system, into an enterprise-ready force.
-Now, the pains common to other enterprise mobility platforms disappear — making application management simpler, integration problem-free and operations a powerhouse of productivity.
+copy: What’s in the body of an enterprise mobile computer matters.
+That’s why Zebra engineered Mobility DNA, the genetic code that gives Zebra mobile computers distinct enterprise capabilities.
+Its unique software ecosystem transforms Android--the world’s most popular consumer operating system--into an enterprise-ready force.
+Now the pains common to other enterprise mobility platforms disappear, making application management simpler, integration problem-free and operations a powerhouse of productivity.
 layout: whatsnew.html
 product: Mobility DNA
 productversion: